UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

 >Printing gears is something of a questionable decision, but a printed gear is often better than no gear.
 Due to the short service life, low speed and comparably low forces at play, you should get away with it here.

->The ideal material for FDM gears is nylon, however PLA and Tough PLA perform suprisingly well due to high UTS and rigidity.
+>The ideal material for FDM gears is nylon, however PLA and Tough PLA perform surprisingly  well due to high UTS and rigidity.
 In the makerspace, you'll need to use PLA.
 </details>

 Next, use P to open the project tool and project the mounting features of the servo onto the sketch.
 A frame to the left of the servo will create a mounting point for the gears.
-Here, PLA has a low enough coeffecient of friction that the mechanism will work without a bearing- it could be significantly improved by one though.
+Here, PLA has a low enough coefficient  of friction that the mechanism will work without a bearing- it could be significantly improved by one though.

 Extrude the base, taking care to make sure that the gear teeth do not cut into the extrude.
 A large column will support the gear, with 0.4mm clearance either side to reduce friction between the two surfaces.